 Our brains are intimately connected to our bodies by a sophisticated network of nerves and touch receptors.
 Even the simple act of grasping an object involves a fully integrated system of remarkable complexity and nuance.
-It was only a matter of time before we sought to incorporate our bionic hands into this system.
-That time has arrived, and our key to success is an advanced neural interface.
+It is time to incorporate these capabilities into our bionic hands.

 The Limitations of Myoelectric Control Systems

 This and the many tasks she demonstrates in other videos would be extremely difficult, if not impossible, without this technology.

 Now, picking up a cone is not easy.
 But the inability of the user to make a better attempt at this task is in large part a myoelectric control problem.
 Either she lacks the training to attempt a grip where finger stalling will help her or she knows what to do but can’t make her bionic hand do it.